hanabi/hanabi.github.io/Empty_Clues.md

   * Bob knows that Cathy's clue is telling him to blind-play his slot 1.
 However, he must play all the known-playable cards in his hand first.
 So, he marks his slot 1 card as currently playable, and plays his other clued 1 first.
 * Note that a blind-play from an empty CANNOT be a *Delayed Play Clue* through someone else's hand.

-### Stacked Empty Clues - Through Unknown Already-Finessed Cards
+### Stacked Empty Clues - Through Already-Finessed Cards

 * With normal Hyphen-ated conventions, you must unravel an existing layer before moving on to a new one.
 * This also applies to empty clue blind-plays.
 If a player has an existing *Finesse* that they are playing into, then they are NOT supposed to demonstrate their empty clue action immediately.